VincentKCode/MTGdle/planning/Pseudocode.md

 7. Rendering board (after submit)
   - Create board squares for each category
-  - Highlight board squares based on values of step
+  - Highlight board squares based on values of step 6

-  test
-  test2